DSsoli/uplift_CT/README.md

 # Demonstration Kernel on Uplift Modeling with Class Transformation Model and Oversampling

-These kernels serve to provide sample demonstrations on uplift modeling using artificial datasets, particularly utilizing Class Transformation models and oversampling techniques.
+These kernels serve to provide sample demonstrations on uplift modeling using artificial marketing datasets, particularly utilizing Class Transformation models and oversampling techniques.

 ## Brief Introduction to Uplift Modeling